So what are dependencies in project management?

 How to Manage Dependencies in Project Management?

-Okay, now that we’ve got the “what are project dependencies” question out of the way, let’s find out how to manage them.
+Okay, now that we’ve got the “what are project dependencies” question out of the way, let’s find out how to manage task dependencies.

-However, you can always make things easier with proper planning and the right tools.
+However, project managers can always make things easier with proper planning and the right tools.

 So let’s get managing!